markvdbrink/dutchsoils/README.md

 ## Get started

-Getting a soil profile with geographical coordinates, getting the data of its horizons and plotting the common parameters:
+Getting a soil profile with geographical coordinates and plotting its most common parameters:

 ```
 import dutchsoils as ds